ThrowTheSwitch/Ceedling/plugins/dependencies/README.md

 ### `ceedling dependencies:clean`

-This can be issued in order to completely remove the dependency from its working directory.
+This can be issued in order to completely remove the dependency from its source path.
 On the next build, it will be refetched and rebuilt from scratch.
 This can also apply to a particular dependency.
 For example, by specifying `dependencies:clean:DepName`.